WebOrganics/TransFormr/README.md

 All graphs are relative to the store, "type" is the type of RDF you extracted e.g hfoaf, rdfa ... etc, and the url of the page you extracted.

+### By Direct input.

+You can also transform a fragment of html by direct input, this is intended to be used for testing you markup before publishing it live.

+## Future releases

+Work is in progress supporting the Species Microformat <http://microformats.org/wiki/species-strawman-01>, hProduct <http://microformats.org/wiki/hproduct> + hCard Microformat to Good Relations and Data vocab transformation for Rich Snippets <http://www.google.com/support/webmasters/bin/answer.py?hl=en&answer=99170>.

 ## Notes

+* 2.3 Transformr is now Faster due to new caching action.
+Added support for Transforming by direct input, Some XSLT bugs fixed.
-* 2.2 Transform processes base@href for all xslt transformations, AR2 RDFTransformrPlugin and EndpointTemplatePlugin support around 350 namespaces, list is automatically downloaded from <http://prefix.cc/>, improved config.php .
+* 2.2 Transform processes base@href for all xslt transformations, AR2 RDFTransformrPlugin and EndpointTemplatPlugin support around 350 namespaces, list is automaticaly downloaded from <http://prefix.cc/>, improved config.php .
 * 2.1 Endpoint has new template using ARC2_EndpointTemplatPlugin, and DELETE FROM <...> functionality.
 * 2.0 adds ARC2 storage and hAtom2SIOC transformation.
 * 1.3 fixes @prefix and @vocab support for RDFa plus one or two minor bugs.